At just over 50, I thought I was fairly grown-up. Until my dad had a stroke in 2008.

 6. God is good ALL THE TIME.
 Not just when the folks are stable, and I’m getting enough sleep.
 But, when Dad’s in the hospital, and Mom has a UTI, and there’s no hot water at their ALF, and my house is a wreck, and I’m not getting any writing done.
 He’s good even then.

 8. Someday, probably sooner than I will be ready for, God will call my parents home.
-This season of my life will end.
+This season of life as their caregiver will end.
 I don’t know what God will ask me to do then, but I pray I will be unafraid.
-He is leading me though this unexpected journey, and I believe He will continue to guide me in whatever adventure He has lined up next.
+He is leading me through this unexpected journey, and I believe He will continue to guide me in whatever adventure He has lined up next.